openstack-archive/sahara/doc/source/userdoc/features.rst

 tasktracker nodes that are local for input stream.
 In this case tasktracker could communicate directly with local data node.

-Savanna supports topology configuration for HDFS and Swift data sources.
+Sahara supports topology configuration for HDFS and Swift data sources.

-To enable data-locality set ``enable_data_locality`` parameter to ``True`` in Savanna configuration file
+To enable data-locality set ``enable_data_locality`` parameter to ``True`` in Sahara configuration file

 .. sourcecode:: cfg

     enable_data_locality=True

-In this case two files with topology must be provided to Savanna.
+In this case two files with topology must be provided to Sahara.
 Options ``compute_topology_file`` and ``swift_topology_file`` parameters
 control location of files with compute and swift nodes topology descriptions correspondingly.